maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 In particular, the section titled "Representation" will explain the link between the definition of an extensive game and the representation of its structure as an implicit graph, and will introduce a trick that can be used to end up with a significantly simpler traversals.
 This trick is also applicable to problem domains other than games, but I only present it with regard to games because its implementation depends on the underlying problem.
 Everything else is applicable as soon as you have an implicit graph in your hands.

-While explaining these techniques, it will be useful to have access to ideas in complexity theory.
+While explaining these concepts, it will be useful to have access to ideas in complexity theory.
 Below are some domain-specific remarks and definitions introducing language that will be of relevance later.

 #### Complexity theory